anthonymonforte/pihole-control-panel/README.md

 Use `config.py.changeme` for reference.
 You must have a `config.py` file in the root folder with one or more Pi-Hole instances defined.

+Each Pi-Hole instance must also contain an API token which is obtained from the target Pi-Hole's UI -> Web Interface / API -> App Password
+- _You must enabled Expert mode_

 ### .env

 You must create a `.env` file which includes: